 The SSW can offer the proposed degree program with existing resources and will ensure continued funding to support it.
-UMB leadership also shows a strong commitment to establish a DSW program and has committed startup funds of \$596,495 for Year 1 (FY26) and \$652,854 for Year 2 (FY27).
-These funds will assure the start-up and successful implementation of the proposed DSW program and will cover essential program components including faculty salary, program planning, curriculum development, marketing of the degree, student recruitment and essential administrative tasks and personnel to get the program up and running.
+UMB leadership also shows a strong commitment to establish a DSW program and has allocated startup funds of \$596,495 for Year 1 (FY26) and \$652,854 for Year 2 (FY27).
+These funds will assure the start-up and successful implementation of the proposed DSW program and will cover essential program components including faculty salary, program planning, curriculum development, marketing of the degree, student recruitment, and essential administrative tasks and personnel to get the program up and running.

 We plan to enroll approximately 18 DSW students each year of our three-year program.
 This will ultimately create three cohorts of students for a total of 54 students.
 We anticipate being self-sufficient by year three (FY28).
+As described below, we anticipate strong enrollment from alumni of our MSW program.

-4. Provide a description of the institution's a commitment to:

-a) Ongoing financial, administrative, and technical support of the proposed program:
+- 4. Provide a description of the institution's a commitment to: - a) Ongoing financial, administrative, and technical support of the proposed program: